LukePng/3D_Minesweeper/README.md

 1. Instead of having 8 sides for every tile, there is now up 26 sides that can possibly have a mine with every open square (or is it a cube)
 2. You can rotate the block and zoom into each layers, uncovering more and more mines as you do so!

+Note: **Cheat function is not compatible with larger boards because the backtracking algorithm takes too long to run D:**

 ## Controls